CharvitZalavadiya/CharvitZalavadiya/README.md

 - I'm a FullStack Web Developer

-- 🔭 I’m working on FrontEnd Development with the help of ReactJS, TailwindCSS, CSS3 and HTML5 and for databases I'm using MongoDB
+- 🔭 I’m working on FrontEnd Development
 - 🌱 Currently learning more about BackEnd Development and I've already learned about NodeJS and it's framework ExpressJS
 - 👯 I’m looking to collaborate with the person who have an project and looking for FrontEnd Developer
 - 📫 How to reach me: